nicolas5000/ESP32-RevK/Manuals/revk-settings-dev.md

 The default can also be (unquoted) a `CONFIG_...` reference.
 Where not specified the defaults for all strings are an empty string `""` (not NULL), and values are all `0`.

 Additional attributes are in the form of C structure initialised values, e.g. `.array=10`.
 These can be separated by commas or spaces.
+If no `=` then `=1` is implied, idea for flags like `.hide`

 Note the basic syntax of the definition files are checked, and some invalid combinations reported, but not whether all the attributes are correct, they will be reported when compiling `settings.c`.